 Charging and Discharging

 There are many low-cost chargers created to charge LiPo batteries.
 They commonly use USB to charge the battery.
 Do not attempt to charge a LiPos without a charger.
-A LiPo battery can be harmed by overcharging, so use a specifically designed LiPo charger.
+A LiPo battery can be harmed by overcharging, so use a specifically designed LiPo charger like the ones here:

 LiPo batteries can also be harmed by being discharged too far.
 To protect against this, almost all LiPo batteries have a small safety circuit built into the top of the cell that will shut off the battery if the voltage drops below a certain threshold (usually 3V).